KennyMcGeoch/LeetCodeExercises/README.md

 1422.
 Maximum Score After Splitting a String (Easy) 1432.
 Max Difference You Can Get From Changing an Integer (Medium) 1436.
 Destination City (Easy)
-1441.
+1437.
+Check If All 1's Are at Least Length K Places Away (Easy) 1441.
 Build an Array With Stack Operations (Medium) 1446.
 Consecutive Characters (Easy)
 1456.
 Maximum Number of Vowels in a Substring of Given Length (Medium)